Business Analytics Definition

 While business intelligence and business analytics serve similar purposes, and the terms may be used interchangeably, these practices differ in their fundamental focus.
 Business intelligence analytics focuses on descriptive analytics, combining data gathering, data storage, and knowledge management with data analysis to evaluate past data and providing new perspectives into currently known information.

 Business analytics focuses on prescriptive analytics, using data mining, modeling, and machine learning to determine the likelihood of future outcomes.
 Essentially, business intelligence answers the questions, “What happened?” and “What needs to change?” and business analytics answers the questions, “Why is this happening?”, “What if this trend continues?”, “What will happen next?”, and “What will happen if we change something?”
-Business analytics and business intelligence solutions tend to overlap in structure and purpose.
+Business analytics and business intelligence tools tend to overlap in structure and purpose.

 Does OmniSci Offer a Business Analytics Solution?